top of page

 We cannot leave Asaph in this dark place without being reminded that he had deep love and passion for God’s people and took their tribulation to heart.
 If we read through the Psalms he authored, we see he also had a very deep trust in the Lord.
 Please read Psa.
 73:23-28 aloud with your group.

-Like Jacob and so many of us in the same situation, we put up a roadblock to God’s comfort.
+Like Jacob, Asaph and so many of us in the same situation, we put up a roadblock to God’s comfort.
 Could it be that we are not really looking for comfort but restoration?
 In order to truly accept the comfort of the Lord we must first submit to His perfect will.
 But how can the perfect will of God allow such deep pain in His child?
 Let us look to Scripture for the answer.
 Please read the following verses and fill in the blanks.

 Rom.
 8:18 What cannot the present suffering be compared to?